9 to 5 is the New Slavery

 Science says, like a plant that naturally grows toward the sun to its fullest potential.
 The only difference is that you can mentally…Consciously stunt your own growth.
 And adversely we can consciously boost our growth.

-This is getting pretty long so we’ll get into the solutions next time, but be confident that there are ideas and options for you in this new age, Including:
+This is getting pretty long so we’ll get deep into the solutions another time, but be confident that there are ideas and options for you in this new age, Including:

 - Joint Family investing and banking